miguel-osuna/Simple-Social-App/README.md

 ## :book: Description

-Front-End application for Multiple Face Detection created with Create React App.

-Social network where you can read and share posts in different groups.
+Full-stack multipage application created as a social website to share knowledge about different programming topics.

 ### :dart: Features